-In the next two fiscal years, we will adopt two significant new accounting standards related to revenue recognition and accounting for leases.
-The adoption of these accounting standards will require changes to existing processes and systems that are an integral part of our internal controls and will require testing for operating effectiveness.
+In 2018 we adopted the new revenue recognition accounting standard, and in 2019 we will adopt the new accounting standard for leases.
+The adoption of these accounting standards requires further changes to existing processes and systems that are an integral part of our internal controls and require testing for operating effectiveness.